DianaEromosele/web-scraping-javascript-data-script/README.md

 The script generates two output CSV files: 1) output_data_all_doctors.csv will list **all** of the doctors found in the intial CSV file, with any updated data from www.docInfo.org included; 2) output_data_updated_doctors_only.csv will list only those doctors from the initial CSV file whose data was updated and enhanced by data from www.docInfo.org

-The developers at the healthcare database hub can then take either of the two CSV files generated and funnel the data back into their databases.
+The developers at the healthcare database hub can then take either of the two CSV files generated and funnel the data back into their database.

 Instructions to Run the Script: